 Resource Recovery

 Promoting the recovery of resources and the diversion of problematic waste from landfill across the region is a principal objective of North East Waste.
 It is achieved through shared contracts and individual Council effort.
-In 2011-12 over 31,661 tonnes of garden organics was diverted from landfill and composted or mulched for reuse across the region.
-40,800 litres of used oil and 302 tonnes of E-waste were recycled.
+In 2022-23 over 42,375 tonnes of garden organics was diverted from landfill and composted or mulched for reuse across the region.
+146 tonnes of used paint and 321 tonnes of E-waste were recycled.
 The NE Waste continues to look for opportunities and initiatives to increase this diversion, removing problematic elements from our landfills and encouraging the reuse of our limited resources.

 The wide variety of specific wastes that present at our landfills and transfer stations can require specialized treatment or methods of disposal to ensure the environmental protection of our region.